atlassubbed/atlas-scalar-noise/README.md

 Now that we understand how to generate value noise, let's create a gas cloud.
 First, let's understand what a frequency spectrum is.
 You can represent a continuous function (like an image) as a sum of various frequencies -- when you generate value noise with lots of interpolation points (like in our third example), you'll end up with larger features, signifying *lower* frequencies.
 If you use fewer interpolation points (like in our first couple of examples), you'll end up with very fine-grained features, signifying *higher* frequencies.

 Fractal noise is where you reduce contributions from higher frequency signals according to a power law, as opposed to white noise which has a uniform contribution from all frequencies.
-In this example, we'll use the same grid to the generate the final image fractal, but you could also use different grids to avoid potential artifacts:
+In this example, we'll use the same grid to generate the final image fractal, but you could also use different grids to avoid potential artifacts:

 ```javascript
 ...